harsimranmaan/accounting/README.md

 buffalo dev
 ```

 Set GOOGLE_KEY and GOOGLE_SECRET from your google api account for auth.
+Use the .env file for development.

 Go to [http://localhost:3000](http://localhost:3000)